akarlsten/snazzy-plus/README.md

   <img src="https://github.com/akarlsten/snazzy-plus/raw/master/images/icon.png" width="150" height="150">
 </p>

 A VS Code theme based on [hyper-snazzy](https://github.com/sindresorhus/hyper-snazzy) and [vscode-snazzy-operator](https://github.com/aaronthomas/vscode-snazzy-operator).

+Changes compared to Aaron Thomas version are:

+- Theming for every part of the UI.
+If I missed anything let me know!
-Changes compared to Aaron Thomas version are a darker yellow color (taken from Dracula, i think) as the pale yellow in the original didn't appeal.
-Also removed the italicized keywords for stuff like "this" as I don't use Operator Mono.
+- A darker yellow color (taken from Dracula, i think) as the pale yellow in the original didn't appeal to me.
+- Alternate version with **_italics_** for keywords like "this" and "class" for use with Operator/Dank Mono.

-There's also a new alternate **darker version** that I've started preferring on my brighter laptop screen.
+- Alternate **darker version** that I've started preferring on my brighter laptop screen.

 Feel free to open a Github issue for any comments/suggestions.